Re-designing the evidence-practice connection (REPC) with student midwives

 The REPC project will seek to start the exploration with student midwives’ stories of placement experiences and then draw together women and their families, educators, midwives and mentors into the project.
 In the stages that follow, we will be working with a small group to work on some of the ways in which student midwives can be supported in making stronger connections between what they learn and what they see in practice.

-We are calling for all student midwives, women, families, mentors, educators and midwives to come forward and share their experiences and stories.
-Watch out for our invitations to take part.
+At this stage we are calling for all student midwives to come forward and share their experiences and stories.
+Please fill in our short survey.